 Example use case for Microsoft Flow

-In our corporation we use Microsoft Planner to manage our team tasks.
+In our corporation, we use Microsoft Planner to manage our team tasks.
 We are not your standard IT department, we also develop some internal web applications.
-Planner is great for this, everybody can open the planner and see what we are working on.
-They can at a bug or feature to it and see the progress.
+To keep track of all the features and bugs we use Planner.
+A great tool for this, everybody can open the Planner and see what we are working on.
+They can add a bug or feature to it and see the progress.

 But as a programmer, we really like to use Github issue tracking.
 Not because the interface is better, but it allows us to reference code changes to the issue.
 So when we solve a bug, we can commit the code to the server and reference the issue number to it.
 This way we can always see how an issue is resolved or why a particular piece of code is changed.